brainsum/c2distro/themes/custom/c2d_theme/README.md

-If sass process throw "/" error install this: https://sass-lang.com/documentation/breaking-changes/slash-div and use automatic migration method in foundation-sites unit folder.
+If sass process throw "/" error install this: https://sass-lang.com/documentation/breaking-changes/slash-div and use automatic migration method in node_modules/foundation-sites/scss/util.

+$ npm install -g sass-migrator
+$ sass-migrator division **/*.scss

 In Gulp.js there is some extra tasks too. **Before you can run a BrowserSync task (ex. `start` one), you need to edit `proxy` setting in the `browserSync`